Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 sudo msfdb run
 ```

-If, however, we already have the database configured and are not able to change the password to the MSF username, proceed with these commands:
+If your database is already configured but you're unable to modify the MSF user password, use the following command sequence:

 **MSF - Reinitiate the Database**